1828 Clare by-election: Result

 O'Connell won the by-election, but could not take the Oath of Supremacy, which was incompatible with Catholicism and so could not take his seat in parliament.
 This meant that his demand rose to allow him to become an MP for County Clare as it did not have representation.
 O'Connell hinted that he would get more Catholics elected to force the situation saying "they must crush us or conciliate us".

 Consequences

 After O'Connell refused to take the Oath, his seat was vacated.
-In a second by-election, in July 1829, O'Connell was elected unopposed.

 The Prime Minister, the Duke of Wellington, and the Home Secretary, Sir Robert Peel, who had previously opposed Catholic participation in Parliament, saw that denying O'Connell his seat would cause outrage and could lead to another rebellion or uprising in Ireland, which was about 85% Catholic.
 This led directly to the Roman Catholic Relief Act 1829.

+In the following by-election, in July 1829, O'Connell was elected unopposed.